 b) Fire Fighting Pumps

 The difference is in the pressure; the higher the pressure, the better the water pumping and discharge.
-These are the best water pumps for firefighting, fire preparation, high-pressure water transfer, irrigation, and wash down.
+These are the ideal water pumps for firefighting, fire preparation, high-pressure water transfer, irrigation, and wash down.

 c) Trash Pumps